Bubobubobubobubo/Sova/doc/define-languages/define-languages.typ

 #text(blue)[TODO: on aurait envie d'avoir des variables d'environnement qui sont des ensembles, comment faire ? Ça demande sans doute d'ajouter un type de variable ?]

-theTool provides the following environment variables:
+theTool provides the following environment variables, some are parameterized for simplicity:

-- *ProgInstanceID.* Number of this program instance.
+- *ProgInstanceID.* ID of this program instance.
+- *ProgSequenceID.* ID of the sequence associated to this program instance.
-- *ProgStepID.* Number of the step associated to this program instance.
+- *ProgStepID.* ID of the step associated to this program instance.
 - *ProgStepBeats.* Number of beats in the step associated to this program instance.
 - *ProgStepMicros.* Number of microseconds in the step associated to this program instance.
+- *ProgSequenceNumInstances.* Same as NumInstances but only for instances corresponding to the sequence containing the step associated to this program instance.
+- *ProgSequenceNumRunning.* Same as NumRunning but only for instances corresponding to the sequence containing the step associated to this program instance.
+- *ProgSequenceNumPaused.* Same as NumPaused but only for instances corresponding to the sequence containing the step associated to this program instance.
 - *ProgStepNumInstances.* Same as NumInstances but only for instances corresponding to the step associated to this program instance.
 - *ProgStepNumRunning.* Same as NumRunning but only for instances corresponding to the step associated to this program instance.
 - *ProgStepNumPaused.* Same as NumPaused but only for instances corresponding to the step associated to this program instance.
-- *CurrentStepID.* Number of the step currently executed.
-- *CurrentStepBeats.* Number of beats in the step currently executed.
-- *CurrentStepMicros.* Number of microseconds in the step currently executed.
-- *CurrentStepNumInstances.* Same as NumInstances but only for instances corresponding to the step currently executed.
-- *CurrentStepNumRunning.* Same as NumRunning but only for instances corresponding to the step currently executed.
-- *CurrentStepNumPaused.* Same as NumPaused but only for instances corresponding to the step currently executed.
-- *NumSteps.* Number of steps.
 - *NumInstances.* Number of instances currently running or paused.
-- *NumRunning.* Number of instances currently running
 - *NumPaused.* Number of instances currently paused.
+- *NumRunning.* Number of instances currently running.
+- *NumSequences.* Number of sequences.
-- *TotalSteps.* Number of steps since the launch of theTool.
+- *NumSteps(n).* Number of steps in sequence with ID $n$.
 - *TotalBeats.* Number of beats since the launch of theTool.
 - *TotalMicros.* Number of microseconds since the launch of theTool.
-This cannot be computed from TotalSteps or TotalBeats as the duration of a step/a beat may have changed over time.
+This cannot be computed from TotalBeats as the duration of a beat may have changed over time.
 - *BeatMicros.* Number of microseconds in a beat.

-// temps

 = Guidelines for building a custom scripting language